luapower/luapower-all/nw.md

 ### Window edge snapping

 #### `win:edgesnapping() -> mode`

-Get edge snapping mode.

 #### `win:edgesnapping(mode)`

-Set edge snapping mode (any combination of 'app other screen all').
+Get/set edge snapping mode, which can be any combination of the words 'app', 'other', 'screen', 'all' separated by spaces (eg. 'app screen').

+> __NOTE:__ Edge snapping doesn't work on Linux.
+It is however already (poorly) implemented by some window managers (Unity) so all is not lost.

 #### `win:magnets(which) -> {r1, ...}`

-Event: get edge snapping rectangles.
+Event: get edge snapping rectangles (rectangles are tables with x, y, w, h fields).

 ### Window z-order

 #### `win:topmost() -> t|f`

-Get the topmost flag.

 #### `win:topmost(t|f)`

-Set the topmost flag.
+Get/set the topmost flag.
 A topmost window stays on top of other non-topmost windows.

 #### `win:raise([rel_to_win])`